Nominees announced for CBH board election

 THE election process for member directors of CBH has begun with nine nominees vying for three board positions.

-Following the closure of nominations on Wednesday, the Western Australian Electoral Commission advised CBH of the nominations for board positions in District 2, District 3 and District 4.
+Following the closure of nominations last Wednesday at noon, the Western Australian Electoral Commission advised CBH of the nominations for board positions in District 2, District 3 and District 4.

 At least one district will have a new board member with Derek Clauson announcing in September that he would be stepping down as a director, leaving the contest for District 2 wide open.